 Chapter 5 Graphics with ggplot

-For many people, one of their favourite uses of R is making figures.
-These can either take the form of a quick dirty plot to get a feel for what’s going on in your dataset, or fancier, more complex figures to use in a publication or a report.
-This process is often as close as many scientists get to having a professional creative side (at least that’s true for me), and it’s a source of pride for some folk.
+For many people, using R to create informative and pretty figures is one of the more rewarding aspects of using R. These can either take the form of a rough and ready plot to get a feel for what’s going on in your data, or a fancier, more complex figure to use in a publication or a report.
+This process is often as close as many scientists get to having a professional creative side (at least that’s true for us), and it’s a source of pride for some folk.

-As stated in the Introduction, one of the many reasons for the rise in the popularity of R is due to its ability to produce publication standard figures (as well as those quick and dirty figures - which are the type we all produce most of).
-Not only can R users make figures well suited for publication, but the means in which the figures are produced also offer a wide-range of customisation.
-This in turn allows users to create their own particular styles and brands of figures (well beyond the cookie-cutter styles in more traditional point and click programs).
-Because of this inherent flexibility when producing figures, the data visualisation side of R and supporting packages has grown substantially over the years.
+As mentioned in the Introduction, one of the many reasons for the rise in the popularity of R is its ability to produce publication quality figures.
+Not only can R users make figures well suited for publication, but the means in which the figures are produced also offers a wide-range of customisation.
+This in turn allows users to create their own particular styles and brands of figures which are well beyond the cookie-cutter styles in more traditional point and click software.
+Because of this inherent flexibility when producing figures, data visualisation in R and supporting packages has grown substantially over the years.

-In this Chapter, we will focus on creating figures through using a specialised package called
+In this Chapter, we will focus on creating figures using a specialised package called

 Before we get going with making some plots of the

 gg variety, how about a quick history of one of the most commonly used packages in R?